DkWeb/breakit/README.md

 * You can achieve a highscore
 * Paddle can be controlled via mouse or touch
 * Simple particle effects when hitting a brick
+* Icon for "Add to homescreen" feature of iOS